OpenBracketsCH/defikarte.ch/src/shared/README.md

 1. Create your new file in `src/`
 2. Export it from `src/index.ts`
-3. Run `npm install` from the root to update workspace links
+3. Run `pnpm install` from the root to update workspace links
 4. Import and use in your projects

 ## Available Functions